-Recertification, or continuing education, is an essential part of an accredited certification process, enabling RIMS-Certified Risk Managers to stay up to date on the most current risk management trends and practices.
+Recertification, or continuing education, is an essential part of an accredited certification process, enabling RIMS-Certified Risk Management Professionals to stay up to date on the most current risk management trends and practices.
 Recertification is what distinguishes professional certification from other types of learning and development activities.
 Industries, laws and other requirements are constantly changing, and professionals who pursue continuing education on a regular basis are more informed and up to date with what is happening within their profession.Recertify Now

 RIMS-CRMP holders may submit the RIMS-CRMP Application for Recertification at any time during their two-year recertification cycle provided

 that they have attained the required 50 points.
 The completed application must be submitted with payment ($150 RIMS Members / $300 Nonmembers) and appropriate documentation.

 Early submission will not change your recertification date.
 Late applications will not be accepted.

 If you don't know your expiration date, check the Certificant Directory, digital badge or paper certificate.

 Include as much documentation as possible as the Certification Department will conduct random audits of recertification applications.
 See Notice of Recertification Audit Process below.

 RIMS-CRMP certification is valid for two years.
 50 continuing education points must be earned within the two-year cycle.
 35 of the 50 points must be in the professional development category.
 Points are not retroactive.

 - Begin entering your points by activity and hours.
 You may exit and re-enter the portal.
 Be sure to click "Save" after every entry.

 - Upload supporting documentation if you have it.